Drommedhar/ArcRaidersHelper/README.md

 **Quest Tree**
 The interactive tree view maps out quest dependencies, allowing you to see exactly what needs to be done to unlock future missions.
 - **Visual Progression**: Clear lines connect quests to their prerequisites.
-- **Status Tracking**: Color-coded cards indicate whether a quest is Active (Green), Completed (Grey/Checked), or Locked.
+- **Status Tracking**: Color-coded cards indicate whether a quest is Completed (Green), active (non transparent) or locked (transparent).
-- **Details**: Click any quest node to see objectives and rewards.
+- **Details**: Click any quest node to see objectives and rewards or click the checkmark to complete it.

 ![Tree view](images/image-2.png)

 **Quest Log**
-Switch to a list view for a compact summary of all your quests, filterable by status.
+If click-through mode is activated on the quest view, the view will switch to a quest tracker mode like in World of Warcraft.

 ![Quest log view](images/image-1.png)